luHub/VPL/paper/noGPT/while.md

 equivalent to testing a non-zero element.
 ```

-## VPL
+## Antikythera mechanism

 It would be nice to map the "while" to the Antikythera mechanism (100 BCE) and Jacquard's loom machines.
-The intuition is that if these machines could be described
-in terms of Vectors or differential equations or VPL.
-We could have another link betwen a physical realization and programming semantics.

 ### References